sladjapopadic/FoodBlog/README.md

  ## Features:
 - post a new recipe
-- view all recipes on blog and filter results
+- view all recipes on the blog and filter results
 - edit / delete recipes you posted

 ### Demo: